Fit for TV: The Reality of The Biggest Loser

 Fit for TV: The Reality of The Biggest Loser is a 2025 docuseries about The Biggest Loser, an American reality series featuring contestants competing to lose the most weight for a cash prize.
 It was released on Netflix on August 15, 2025.

+Summary

 In the three-part documentary directed by Skye Borgman, former contestants and others involved with the series speak about their experiences and the show's impact.

+Production

 Contestants interviewed include Ryan Benson (season 1 winner), Suzanne Mendonca (season 2), Jennifer Kerns (season 3, also medical adviser), Joelle Gwynn (season 7), Danny Cahill (season 8 winner), Tracey Yukich (season 8), Olivia Ward (season 11 winner), and Hannah Young (season 11 runner-up).
 Other interviewees include host Alison Sweeney, trainer Bob Harper, series co-creator and executive producer David Broome, producer J. D. Roth, medical adviser Robert Huizenga, and author and podcaster Aubrey Gordon.

 Trainer Jillian Michaels declined to be interviewed for the series.
 She later criticized the documentary on her Instagram account.

+Reception

+On the review aggregator website Rotten Tomatoes, the series holds an approval rating of 72% based on 18 critic reviews.